enthought/etsproxy/README.rst

 projects to the new namespace (such that the don't relay on the proxy)::

    $ ets3to4 -h
-   usage: ets3to4
+   usage: ets3to4 DIRECTORY

    This utility, can be used to convert projects from ETS version 3 to 4.
-   It simply replaces old namespace strings (e.g. 'enthought.traits.api') to new ones (e.g. 'traits.api'), in all Python files in the CWD recursively.
+   It simply replaces old namespace strings (e.g. 'enthought.traits.api') to new ones (e.g. 'traits.api'), in all Python files in DIRECTORY recursively.
    Once the conversion of your project is complete, the etsproxy module should no longer be necessary.
 However, this tool is very simple and